sara-hrad/sara-hrad.github.io/source/research/index.md

  **Oct 2024 - May 2025**
  **Supervisor: [Dr. Philip Edgcumbe](http://edgcumbe.ca/)**

-I Developed and validated an MLP algorithm to classify abnormalities in the NIH X-ray dataset and PE in converted X-ray from the CTPE dataset using the Google CXR foundation model.
+I developed and validated an MLP algorithm to classify abnormalities in the NIH X-ray dataset using the Google CXR foundation model.
 (0.93 AUC for test dataset with 0.95% confidence interval (0.90, 0.96)).
 I also converted VGH CT scan to X-ray DICOMs for the next stage of our research.

 ## AI-Assisted Anesthesia (Ph.D.
 Research):
  **2020 - Present**